-Colon is home to the historic fortresses, a high-tech cruise port and the largest free trade zone outside Hong Kong.
+Colon is home to historic San Lorenzo and Portobello fortresses, a state-of-the-art cruise port, and the largest free trade zone outside of Hong Kong.

-Cruise explores the world of the Embera Indians, the wildlife and the ecosystem of the region.
+This cruise explores the world of the Embera Indians, and the endemic wildlife and the ecosystems of the region.

 Land price, per person, double occupancy: Approx. $500 - $700 per day.